 For Aboriginal people, their cultural connection is with the entire landscape, while for most visitors, Aboriginal culture is most tangible at the awe-inspiring rock art sites.

 The best cultural experiences lie along the main gorge track from the visitor centre.

 - Walk almost the length of the main gorge track and turn off to The Art Gallery (10.8km return walk).
 Here you’ll discover an impressive 62m-long sandstone wall covered with thousands of fragile engravings and ochre stencils—one of the best examples of stencil art in Australia!
 Look for boomerangs, hands, feet, stone axes, shields, nets and an assortment of animal tracks.

 - Walk further along the gorge to Cathedral Cave (18.2km return) with its massive stone overhang leading through to a panorama of rock art.
-Some of the artwork is thousands of years old, while others were created here a mere 200 years ago.
 Spend a little time to reflect on the rich cultural life of those who gathered here for thousands of years.